ramosian-glider/clang-kernel-build/README.md

 # Known problems
 1. The kernel doesn't boot if configured with CONFIG_KVM (e.g. `make kvmconfig`)
-2. The kernel crashes upon attempting to SSH into the VM.
+2. The kernel crashes upon attempting to SSH into the VM (see the Frankenbuild instructions below to fix this)

 # Debugging
 	```